What Does the Bible Say About Fearing God?

 15. Acts 9:31 – “Then the church throughout Judea, Galilee and Samaria enjoyed a time of peace and was strengthened.
 Living in the fear of the Lord and encouraged by the Holy Spirit, it increased in numbers.”
 This verse from Acts shows how the early church grew and was strengthened by living in the fear of the Lord, guided by the Holy Spirit.

-See also What Does the Bible Say About Divorce and Separation?
+See also What Does the Bible Say About Special Needs?

 These verses collectively provide a comprehensive understanding of what it means to fear God according to the Bible.
 It’s a concept that encompasses respect, awe, reverence, and obedience towards God.
 Fearing God is shown to be the foundation of wisdom, a guide to righteous living, and a pathway to a deeper relationship with the Divine.
 This fear is not about terror but about a profound recognition of God’s power, goodness, and authority, shaping how we live our lives in faith and obedience.